NormalNvim/NormalNvim/README.md

 ## Trivia
 Did you know NormalNvim was the first Neovim distro to ship a compiler that [support 22+ programming languages out of the box](https://www.youtube.com/watch?v=O42uCIBaCIQ)?

+## NEWS: Nvim 0.10 release!!
+Nvim 0.10 has finally been released on arch.
+I'm testing everything is working correctly, and during the next days I will release a couple versions with the bugfixes I find.
+So far I haven't find anything too serious, but here you can check the list:

+* **nvim-ufo**: Ocassional crash.
+Fixed by updating its version to latest.
+* **distroupdate.nvim**: Running `:DistroFreezePluginVersions` now causes an error in table.sort().
+Only one line of the code is failing.
+Researching.
+* **distroupdate.nvim**: lazy updater now opens on startup every time (not only the first time).
+This is not the usual behavior, researching.

+Also as preemptive measurement, we are gonna be updating the versions of treesitter, and any plugin using using treesitter.

 ## Roadmap
 * We are currently in a stable state.
 * Once selene add [this](https://github.com/Kampfkarren/selene/issues/224) and [this](https://github.com/Kampfkarren/selene/issues/524) and [this](https://github.com/Kampfkarren/selene/pull/591), let's add the new rules.